 Bobby and Diann Johnson grow pecans on a small farm in southeastern Georgia.
 Rajah Banerjee improves his community by tending organic tea gardens in northeastern India.
 Ofelia Flores harvests wine grapes on a vineyard in California where workers have organized for a voice on the job.
 And formerly unemployed Margaret Sillemon has been grateful to find training and steady work packaging beans and spices into gourmet soup mixes in Denver.

 These people—and many others—want to support their families by growing, harvesting, or preparing sustainable food for America’s dinner tables.
-To do so, they need support from committed customers who shop for food with people in mind.
+To do so, they need support from committed customers who shop for food with people in mind, dedicated to solutions for climate change.

 Most American households will spend more than $2,000 per person this year on food, according to the US Department of Agriculture (USDA).
 In these tough times, it’s more important than ever to keep your money away from conventional agri-businesses and support farmers and workers here and around the world.
 Here’s how to use the power of your food dollars for eating well and doing good.